camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/operations/resource-planning.md

 ---
 id: resource-planning
-title: "Resoure Planning"
+title: "Resource planning"
 ---

 The short answer to “_what resources and configuration will I need to take Zeebe to production?_” is: it depends.

 While we cannot tell you exactly what you need - beyond _it depends_ - we can explain what depends, what it depends on, and how it depends on it.

-## Disk Space
+## Disk space

-All Brokers in a partition use disk space to store:
+All brokers in a partition use disk space to store:

 - The event log for each partition they participate in.
 By default, this is a minimum of _512MB_ for each partition, incrementing in 512MB segments.
 The event log is truncated on a given broker when data has been processed and successfully exported by all loaded exporters.
 - One periodic snapshots of the running state (in-flight data) of each partition (unbounded, based on in-flight work).